Material Comparison

 However, cost per impression is arguably lower for wood veneer.
 A single wood veneer feature wall can define an entire space — clients and visitors notice it immediately.
 Grasscloth requires full-room coverage to achieve comparable impact.

-Prices are FOB Chengdu as of May 2026.
+Prices are FOB Shanghai as of May 2026.
 Species (teak vs walnut vs oak), grain figure and finish significantly affect wood veneer pricing.
 Contact us for a project-specific quote.
+See our pricing guide for landed-cost calculations.

 Which Is Right for Your Project?